fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 By default, for a pie chart, the actual data values are shown on the chart and in the tooltips.
 However, you can choose to show percent values on the chart while retaining the actual values in tooltips.

-To show percent values and actual values in your chart, follow the steps given below:
+To show percent values and actual values in your chart, follow the steps given below in your **donut chart maker**:

 - Set the `showPercentValues` attribute to `1` to show percent values as data labels.